gregwebs/errcode/README.md

 }
 ```

+There are existing generic error codes and constructors for them such as `NewNotFoundErr`.

-A Code is a string that can be placed in a hierarchy
+A Code is a string that can be placed in a hierarchy:

 ```go
 type Code struct {